Jan-Henning is an ERC grant-holder, Professor of Pediatrics & Pediatric Oncology, and director at the University of Halle (Saale).

-Raj is a postdoctoral fellow working on long non-coding RNAs and patient-derived xenotransplantation models of pediatric AML.
+Raj is a postdoctoral fellow working on long non-coding RNAs and patient sample-derived xenotransplantation models of pediatric AML.

 Maurice (PhD student, HBRS Molecular Medicine) is using a lentiviral CRISPR-Cas9 system to model Down syndrome AML in vivo and in vitro.

-Oriol (PhD student, independent) is investigating the interactive genetic network of the stem cell miRNA cluster miR-99a/105~125b.
+Oriol (PhD student, independent) is investigating the interactive genetic network of the stem cell microRNA cluster miR-99a/105~125b.

 Sofia (PhD student, HBRS Molecular Medicine) is studying the interplay between chromome 21 genes and GATA1s in Down syndrome AML.

-Michelle (PhD student, HBRS Molecular Medicine) is using a CRISPR interference-based screening platform to investigate the role of long non-coding RNAs in AML.
+Michelle (PhD student, HBRS Molecular Medicine) is using a CRISPR interference-based screening platform to investigate long non-coding RNAs in AML.

 Dorit (PhD student, HBRS Molecular Medicine) is studying the deregulated network in Ezh2-mutated AML using state-of-the-art CRISPR-Cas9 technology.

-Lonneke (PhD student, independent) is interrogating interactions within the DLK1-DIO3 non-coding RNA locus in hematopoiesis and infant AML.
+Lonneke (PhD student, independent) is unraveling interactions within the DLK1-DIO3 non-coding RNA locus in hematopoiesis and infant AML.

 Sabine (technician) models AML using lentiviral CRISPR-Cas9 systems in vitro.